Best Time to Visit Guyana, French Guiana, & Suriname

 Rainy Seasons in Guyana (December – January & May – August)

 Guyana has two wet seasons, one from December to January along the coast and a longer one from May to August throughout the country including the coast.
 What this means for travelers is that while December to January is not great weather in the capital, once you’re further inland this is a perfectly reasonable time of year to travel.
 As a general rule, May to early August are not good months to travel to the interior of Guyana as it can be difficult to get around especially as many roads are unpaved.

 Guyana Weather in the Rainy Season

-During Guyana’s rainy seasons, you can expect heavy downpours most days.
-The rainfall can provide a welcome break to the humidity.
+During Guyana’s rainy seasons, you can expect heavy downpours on most days.
+The rainfall can provide a welcome break from the humidity.
 Temperatures are similar to during the dry seasons at about 31°C / 88°F by day.
 Insects can be more problematic during the rainy seasons.
 Rainfall doesn’t usually last the whole day, often just a couple of hours, clearing to sunny weather.

 20ᵒ C / 81ᵒ F